WolfieLeader/npm/packages/cipher-kit/README.md

 #### _Secret Key Creation_ 🔑

 Before encrypting or decrypting data, you need to create a secret key.
+The key must be at least 8 characters long.

 Each key is tied to a specific platform (Web or Node.js) and cannot be used interchangeably.